Faith: Practice isn’t one size fit all

 I’ve known people to have an almost abusive relationship with faith.
 They cling to it to run away from something else.
 It almost seems that they can’t wait for judgment day, as a means to end their suffering.
 Rather than having actually found the relief that comes with a relationship with our savior.

 I recently met with a client who has his daughters working on the client services side.
 I noticed that they were Muslim women who covered their hair.
-There was another woman in the office of a different race and she was uncovered.
+There was another woman in the office of a different race, and she was uncovered.
 When I excluded her as one of his daughters, he said… Oh, why did you leave her out?
 She could have been my daughter as well.
 I said, well your daughters all seem to cover, and he said that is right, but that the other woman was also Muslim, she just didn’t choose to cover.

 In the protestant Christian faith, there are so many expressions of faith.
-Baptist, Luthern, Methodist, Pentecostal C.O.G.I.C, and non-denominational, just to name a few.
+Baptist, Lutheran, Methodist, Pentecostal C.O.G.I.C, and non-denominational, just to name a few.
 In fact, there are 1000 million different denominations.
-All in all these denominations exist because they feel that the way these different segments of the same faith, adopt and express what it means to be Christian speaks to them.
+All in all, these denominations exist because they feel that the way these different segments of the same faith, adopt and express what it means to be Christian speaks to them.
 I’m most comfortable with non-denominational churches, but I can appreciate many of the other segments.

-What I think is interesting though, is that if you ask leaders of any of the other segments why their way and not any of the other ways and they are likely to say because there is only one way that is right.
+What I think is interesting, though, is that if you ask leaders of any, of the other segments why their way and not any of the other ways, and they are likely to say because there is only one way that is right.
 I’m not of this thinking.

 I believe that the work of Christ begins with those who choose him and that it’s up to us to create a place that truly reflects his heart for others who choose him to walk into.